pact-foundation/pact-mock_service/README.md

 ### Windows, without Ruby

-I had a package somewhere lying around, but I lost it.
-Raise an issue if you need it, and I'll give you the instructions to rebuild it (I don't have a Windows machine).
+I had a package somewhere lying around, but I lost it, and I don't have a Windows machine.
+If you are interested in using the mock server on Windows, please check out the instructions for building one [here][windows], and then let me know so I can upload it to the releases page.
+Thanks!

 ## Contributing